Nigel Wallace: Sport shooting career

 Wallace competed at three consecutive Commonwealth Games from 1994 until 2002, winning medals at each games.

 He represented England and won a bronze medal in the 10 metres air rifle and a silver medal in the pairs with Chris Hector, at the 1994 Commonwealth Games in Victoria, British Columbia, Canada.
 Four years later he represented England in the same events but this time won a gold medal in the pairs with Hector, at the 1998 Commonwealth Games in Kuala Lumpur, Malaysia.
 Finally at the 2002 Commonwealth Games in Manchester, he won a bronze medal in the pairs, once again with Hector.

 Wallace also represented Great Britain at the 1992 Olympic Games in Barcelona.

 Personal life

 He was a BT manager by trade.

-Retired from BT in 2018 and now is a award winning full time professional dog photographer covering Norfolk, Suffolk and the whole of East Anglia plus the UK.